The Film for Your Screen Frame

 Coat Your Screen Frame with Emulsion

 Make sure you are in a dark room.
 You need a consistent coating across the screen.
 Start at the bottom of the screen with a scoop coater.
-The Emulsion will take approximately 30-60 minutes to dry.
+The emulsion will take approximately 30-60 minutes to dry.

 The Exposure Unit for Your Screen Frame

-Before you put your film under an exposure unit, make sure they are all lined up in the same position for each screen.
-You can use a template and a T-Square ruler for improved registration between screen frames.
-Tape the film down on the exposure unit and then adjust the screen above.
-Positive contact between the mesh and glass is key, which means pressure between the screen frame and the exposure unit with even pressure.
 Always keep track of your exposure times to refine your method.
 You don’t want the screen over or under exposed as that will lead to a low quality image.
 After the screen is exposed, blast wash the screen frame.
 Check your screen frame for pin holes (small openings where light gets through) and put emulsion or block out over it.
 Follow up with a second exposure.
 Put tape down on each side of the screen frame so it evenly covers the mesh and side of the screen frame.